MarketDataApp/documentation/api/rate-limiting.md

 - **Starter Plan:** 10,000 credits per day.
 - **Trader Plan:** 100,000 credits per day.
 - **Commercial Plan:** 60,000 credits per minute.

-The usage counter for all plans with a daily limit are reset at **9:30 AM Eastern Time** (NYSE opening bell).

 ## Credits
 Each time you make a request to the API, the system will increase your credits counter.
 Normally each successful response will increase your counter by 1 and each call to our API will be counted as a single credit.
 However, **if you request multiple symbols in a single API call using the bulkquotes, the bulkcandles, or the option chain endpoint, a request will be used for each symbol that is included in the response**.